cu-mkp/sandbox/docs/azurite-assignment.md

 - mortar and pestle (or another way to crush the stone, such as a hammer and plastic bags to contain the pieces)
 - glass plates & mullers
 - on the side (optional): ceramic plates and plastic palettes
-- for pouring/separatin: mussell shells or small plastic containers
+- for pouring/separating: mussel shells or small plastic containers
 - large containers of water
 - paper towels
 - scoopulas or other utensils that may be useful, such as spoons, palette knives, etc.